Easy Greek Yogurt Rhubarb Muffins (Moist, Tangy & Bakery-Style)

 Instructions

-- In a large mixing bowl combine the flours, sugar, baking powder, cinnamon, ginger, baking soda and salt and mix to blend.
+In a large bowl, whisk together the flours, sugar, baking powder, cinnamon, ginger, baking soda, and salt.

-- In a separate bowl whisk the Greek yogurt, melted butter, beaten eggs and vanilla until smooth.
+In a separate bowl, whisk the Greek yogurt, melted butter, eggs, and vanilla until smooth.

-21 thoughts on “Easy Greek Yogurt Rhubarb Muffins”
+21 thoughts on “Easy Greek Yogurt Rhubarb Muffins (Moist, Tangy & Bakery-Style)”

 These look great, I’ve recently just re-discovered rhubarb again.
 Also baking with greek yoghurt is something that really interests me.